 | For Early College High School Graduates

-Applications are now being accepted from students graduating from Early College High Schools in Spring (2021) and starting at UHD in the Fall 2021 semester.
+The registration timeline for students graduating from Early College High Schools in Spring 2022 and starting at UHD in the Fall 2022 semester follows.

 Join a prestigious community of scholars who have graduated from Early College High Schools and are continuing their educational journey at UHD.

 The UHD Greater Texas Foundation Scholars (GTF) Program supports efforts to ensure all Texas students are prepared for and have access to completing their postsecondary education.
 It is an academically competitive program designed for on-time completion of a baccalaureate degree within 3 years.